rbw/aiosnow/README.md

 ### Documentation

-The API Reference and more is available in the [technical documentation](https://aiosnow.readthedocs.io/en/latest).
+API reference and more is available in the [technical documentation](https://aiosnow.readthedocs.io/en/latest).

 ### Funding

-The aiosnow code is permissively licensed, and can be incorporated into any type of application–commercial or otherwise–without costs or limitations.
+The **aiosnow** code is permissively licensed, and can be incorporated into any type of application–commercial or otherwise–without costs or limitations.
 Its author believes it's in the commercial best-interest for users of the project to invest in its ongoing development.

 Consider leaving a [donation](https://paypal.vault13.org) if you like this software, it will:

 - Directly contribute to faster releases, more features, and higher quality software.
 - Allow more time to be invested in documentation, issue triage, and community support.
-- Safeguard the future development of aiosnow.
+- Safeguard the future development of **aiosnow**.

 ### Development status